otrv4/otrv4/otrv4.md

 A message with an empty human-readable part (the plaintext is of zero length, or starts with a NULL) is a "heartbeat" packet, and should not be displayed to the user (but it is still useful for key rotations).
+(TODO: in the below, I have no idea what "recover receiving chain key" means)
 ```
 Alice                                                                           Bob
 -----------------------------------------------------------------------------------